ThisIsntTheWay/buy-the-dip/README.md

-# buy-that-dip
+# Buy the dip
-Bot to buy that dip™
+Bot to buy that dip!